Dustin Walcher, Chair

 Membership in the local chapter of Phi Alpha Theta, the international honor society in history, is open to qualified students.
 The purposes of the society are to encourage, stimulate, and help maintain excellence in the historical scholarship of students and faculty.
 Phi Alpha Theta also has a number of programs, scholarship awards, and publications available to member students.
 For more information, contact Dr. Dustin Walcher.

-Many students complete a bachelor’s degree in history before applying for admission to a postgraduate licensure program such as the Master of Arts in Teaching (MAT) program at SOU.
-Interested students should consult the Education program regarding admission requirements.
+Students who want to teach history at the middle school and high school level in Oregon public schools must complete a bachelor’s degree in history before applying for admission to a postgraduate licensure program such as the Master of Arts in Teaching (MAT) program at SOU.
+Interested students should consult the School of Education regarding admission requirements.

 Bachelor of Arts/Bachelor of Science